A11yTime/Form-Group-Label/README.md

 * Visible label should be matched with programmatically determinable label.
 * Placeholder/title attribute should not be used as the only means of providing label.
 Intended used of them are providing nonessential information.
 ### Terminologies
-* label for: provide explicit label
+* label for="id": provide explicit label
 * label: provide implicit label.

 ## Accessibility Consideration of Group label